FAFSA and CSS Profile Tips and Resources

 • Always use your full legal name and social security number.

 Be sure to use your full legal name and social security number as they appear on your Social Security card when applying for aid.
-Do not use your parents' social security number, your DU ID number or nicknames as this will delay the processing of your applications.
+Do not use your parents' social security number, your DU ID number, nicknames or preferred names, as this will delay the processing of your applications.

 • Complete the FAFSA and CSS Profile at the same time.